Can a Plecostomus Live with a Betta Fish? Explained

 What is a Plecostomus?

-Plecostomus, or “plecos,” are freshwater catfish native to South America.
-They have a unique appearance: a large head, an armored body, and a sucker mouth.
-Plecos can grow to two feet long and live for 10-15 years with proper care.
-These fish are bottom-dwellers known to help keep the tank clean by consuming algae and other debris.
+Plecostomus, commonly known as “plecos,” are freshwater catfish native to South America.
+They have a unique appearance characterized by a large head, an armored body, and a sucker mouth.
+Plecos can grow up to two feet long and have a lifespan of 10-15 years with proper care.
+These fish are bottom-dwellers known for their ability to help keep the tank clean by consuming algae and other debris.

 What is a Betta Fish?